NYPL/digarch/staging/Archivist-Workstation-Processing.md

-their workstation the archivist will be able to appraise records as they are contained on their original media, create a set of intellectual components (arrangement), summarize the logical extents (size) and date ranges of the components, and enter them into CMS and ArchivesSpace.
+their workstation the archivist will be able to appraise records as they are contained on their original media, create a set of intellectual components (arrangement), summarize the logical extents (size) and date ranges of the components, and enter them into ~~CMS and~~ ArchivesSpace.
+*Could just be entering into ArchivesSpace or does language around summarizing the extents actually just need to be deprecated since Digital Archives staff would be running the hdd_extents script?*

 ### Navigating the Drive